somnathbarole/Getting-and-Cleaning-Data-Course-project/CodeBook.md

 ## Parameters / Variables in Tidy data set
 The parameters in the tidy data set are given below.
 These are already given in the descriptive fashion and further description/explanation of these parameters is not given.

-In general these variables can be interpreted in following way and can be extended to all variables. <br />
+However, in general these variables can be interpreted in following way and can be extended to all variables. <br />

-TimeDomainBodyAccelerometer-mean()-X : Mean of time domain body acceleration in X direction. <br />
+TimeDomainBodyAccelerometer-mean()-X:  Mean of time domain body acceleration in X direction. <br />
+TimeDomainBodyAccelerometer-StandardDeviation()-X:  Standard deviation of time domain body acceleration in X direction <br />
+FrequencyDomainBodyAccelerometer-mean()-X:  Mean of frequency domain body acceleration in X direction <br />
-TimeDomainBodyAccelerometer-StandardDeviation()-X : Standard deviation of time domain body acceleration in X direction, etc
+FrequencyDomainBodyAccelerometer-StandardDeviation()-X:  Standard deviation of frequency domain body acceleration in X direction, etc

 The acceleration signal from accelerometer X axis in standard gravity has unit 'g' and the angular velocity vector measured by the gyroscope has the unit radian/sec.